 My dear nana (bless her) also found this time of year hard because no matter how many times she asked for "no gifts" the family just kept on giving, so she covered and decorated two boxes, one for male and one for female and during the year bought and wrapped very inexpensive gifts ie soap and face washer,stamps and pretty paper,handmade items she made herself recycled items ect (plenty of ideas on this site alone) placed them into the boxes and every one had a lucky dip.
 You could also have a childs box if you have a lot of children in the family.
 Hopfully your family will understand that its the thought that counts, not the cost of the gift

 Not only is it a money issue at our house, but we also have too much stuff.
 Why don't you suggest that everyone donate whatever amount they are comfortable with and buy gifts for a needy child.
 If you collect a large sum you could buy for more than one child or an entire family.
-Some people like to shop so either let that person do all the purchasing with the money collected or instead of a cash donation they can donate a gift.
-We do this where I work and everyone enjoys seeing what their money bought.
-Also, we know that the gifts are needed and appreciated.

 One idea is to give one gift to each family, something they can enjoy together, like a board game or movie rental coupons.

 I love giving gifts.
 I am probably the "uncooperative" person who gives "excessively."
 I don't give big gifts, but I do give little gifts to lots of people at Christmas-- family members, co-workers, friends.
 I don't expect anything in return, I just like to making people happy.
 Sometimes people will give me a small gift a few days later in return-- something obviously "regifted."
 This is so silly.
-I don't know why they think I want something in return.

 If a person wants to give you a gift, let them give it.
 They probably enjoy seeing the delight on your face when you open the gift and they probably don't really care if they get something in return or not.